 While in Caminha don’t forget to stroll among its old narrow cobbled streets.
 The most notable are those around the town main square, like Rua de São João, Av.
 São João de Deus, Rua Direita or Tv. do Tribunal.

 Igreja Matriz de Caminha

 A bit of history first.
 Due to its strategic location and military importance for Portugal, Caminha was first fortified in the middle of the 13th century by the order of King Afonso III.
 But over the years those were mostly torn down or built over.
 In the 17th century, after Portugal regained its independence, new fortifications were built, following modern ballistic advances.
-Together with the fortifications of Viana do Castelo, Monaco, and Valenca, Caminha was part of the defense line against the North.
+Together with the fortifications of Viana do Castelo, Monção, and Valenca do Minho, Caminha was part of the defense line against the North.

 Up to today in some places around the Caminha you’ll notice remains of the old fortifications.
 There are for example already mentioned Clock Tower, remains of the ramparts in front of the Main Church (which you can climb and admire views over Spain), or remains along Rua de Santo António (where you’ll also find an amazing viewpoint at the top).